 - after a configurable time without any client requests for data of a specific traffic-light (e.g. 60s), its subscription is canceled and its cache is cleared (a following client request is again causing an initial external request (1.))

-To reduce the calculation effort of the “route snapping”, the index of the last reached route-segment is submitted back to the client as part of the response, so that this information can be included into a following request.
+To reduce the calculation effort of the route snapping, the index of the last reached route-segment is submitted back to the client as part of the response, and the information is included into the following request.
+This way, the number of checked route-segments can be limited (based on the assumption that a client is not expected to move backwards on a route).

 Experimental evaluation